chryoung/chryoung.github.io/docs/_posts/2021-06-07-deep-learning-math.md

 Steps of backward propagation:

 1. Forward-propagation: calculate the value of loss $L$
-2. Backward-propagation: calculate the gradient of the loss $L$
+2. Backward-propagation: calculate the gradient of the loss $L$ with respect to parameters
-3. Update the parameter using the gradient
+3. Update the parameters using the gradient from step2

 ### Matrix Multiplication